-During their first two semesters of enrollment, first-year students must complete satisfactorily at least seven faculty-evaluated courses (which may include independent study), four of which must meet areas of distribution in four of the five areas listed below, and a Community-Engaged Learning Activity (CEL-1, described below).
+During their first two semesters of enrollment, first-year students must complete satisfactorily at least seven faculty-evaluated courses, two of which must be Division I seminars, and a Campus-Engaged Learning Activity (CEL-1, described below).

 Students are strongly encouraged to incorporate language study into their academic program.
 Because languages are best learned when studied continuously, students electing to study another language are strongly encouraged to enroll in language courses in the first year.
 Language study is also good preparation for study abroad in Division II or III.